- Selected as Super Lawyers "Rising Star", 2018-2021

 Steven is committed to providing vigorous representation to individuals who have suffered from employment discrimination in New York City and need an attorney to protect their rights.
-He is a zealous advocate of those who have suffered sexual harassment or discrimination based on race, sexual orientation, disability and other protected traits.
-He is an active member of the National Employment Lawyers Association ("NELA") as well as the New York State Trial Lawyers Association ("NYSTLA").
-In 2018 and 2019 he was selected by SuperLawyers as a "Rising Star" in New York.
+He is a zealous advocate of those who have suffered sexual harassment or discrimination based on race, sexual orientation, disability, and other protected traits.
+He is an active member of the National Employment Lawyers Association.
+In 2018, 2019, 2020, and 2021 he was selected by SuperLawyers as a "Rising Star" in New York.
 SuperLawyers recognizes no more than 2.5% of attorneys as Rising Stars in each state.
 Mr. Fingerhut has also been recognized by various other legal organizations such as the American Institute of Legal Counsel and the Lead Counsel Review Board.

 Steven advocates for individuals who have suffered harassment at large, Fortune 500 companies, as well as smaller companies with fewer than 10 employees.
 Harassment could include epithets, slurs, physical assaults, intimidation, mockery, offensive pictures, or other interference with a worker's ability to perform their job.
 An employer is automatically liable if a supervisor takes an employment action that is adverse to an employee based on a protected characteristic.
 Mr. Fingerhut also represents people who are unlawfully retaliated against after engaging in a protected activity.
 It is unlawful for an employer to retaliate against its employees for opposing any employment practice that discriminates based on a protected characteristic or for filing a discrimination charge.

 Steven Fingerhut graduated from The College of New Jersey with a degree in mathematics and a minor in art history in 2010.
 He graduated from Albany Law School in May 2013.
 Early in his legal career, Mr. Fingerhut clerked for the Honorable Lawrence E. Kahn in Federal District Court for the Northern District of New York where he gained valuable insight into the federal judiciary.
 He then worked in private practice at a small firm in the area of employment law with a focus on FINRA matters.
-Mr. Fingerhut is admitted to the State Bar of New York as well as the Federal District Courts for the Southern, Eastern, Western and Northern Districts of New York.
+Mr. Fingerhut has been fighting for employee rights with Phillips & Associates since 2015.